Rose Heilbron

 Dame Rose Heilbron, DBE (19 August 1914 – 8 December 2005) was a British barrister who served later as a High Court judge.
 Her career included many "firsts" for a woman – she was the first woman to achieve a first class honours degree in law at the University of Liverpool, the first woman to win a scholarship to Gray's Inn, one of the first two women to be appointed King's Counsel in England, the first woman to lead in a murder case, the first woman recorder, the first woman judge to sit at the Old Bailey, and the first woman treasurer of Gray's Inn.
 She was also the second woman to be appointed a High Court judge, after Elizabeth Lane.

 Early life

 Heilbron was born in Liverpool on 19 August 1914, the daughter of Jewish hotelier Max Heilbron.
-He assisted Jews who wanted to emigrate.
+He assisted Jews who wanted to emigrate to the United States.
 She attended The Belvedere School and Liverpool University, where she became one of the first two women to gain a first class honours degree in law, in 1935.
 She was awarded the Lord Justice Holker scholarship at Gray's Inn in 1936, and she became one of only two women to hold a master of laws degree in 1937.
 Two years later she was called to the bar, and joined the Northern Circuit in 1940.